Electrons trapped in graphene magnetic quantum dots with mass term: Elastic scattering

-In order to examine the scattering problem, we first explain how an electron scatters on a circular GQD of radius $R$ in the presence of a constant magnetic field before identifying the key parameters that characterize the scattering problem.
-Consider an electron moving along the $x$ direction with energy $E=\hbar v _F k$, where $k$ is the corresponding wave number.
-As a result, the incident electron can be described by a plane wave as follows
+, we first explain how an electron scatters on a circular GQD of radius $R$ in the presence of a magnetic field. {Indeed}, consider an electron moving along the $x$-direction with an incident energy $E=\hbar v _F k$, where $k$ is the module of the wave vector $\vec k$.
+Then, the incident electron can be described by a plane wave as follows

-where $J_m(z)$ is the Bessel function of first kind.
+where $J_m(z)$ is the Bessel function of the first kind.
 The following equation demonstrates how the reflected electron wave can be divided into partial waves since it must adhere to infinite boundary requirements for the scattering mechanism being researched \cite{cserti2007caustics}

-and $H_m(x)$ is the Hankel function of first kind that is a linear combinations of $J_m$ and Neumann $Y_m$, i.e., $H_m(x) = J_m(x) + i Y_m(x)$.
-For a large value of $x$, its asymptotic behavior is
+with $H_m(x)$ are the Hankel functions of the first kind that are linear combinations of $J_m$ and Neumann $Y_m$, i.e., $H_m(x) = J_m(x) + i Y_m(x)$.
+For a large value of $x$, their asymptotic behavior are

 The transmitted solution can be obtained from the previous analysis as